 The paper trimmer is very well made.
 It feels sturdy (though it is lightweight) and all the markings are deeply engraved so unlikely to wear off easily.
 I have been using it a lot and am very impressed with how easy it is to get quick, very accurate cuts.
 I have used it on paper from very thin copier tissue paper right up to 340gsm board.

 I am very happy with the Tonic Super Trimmer and would recommend it to anyone looking for a sturdy, easy to use paper and card trimmer.
 I love the features that help ensure accuracy (even for someone who is like me!).
 A very well thought out and well made piece of crafting equipment.

-Here are links to the Tonic Super Trimmer on Amazon.
-If you purchase after clicking any of these links, I will receive a small payment from Amazon for sending a customer their way.
+Here are links to the Tonic Super Trimmer on CraftStash and Amazon.com & Amazon.co.uk.
+If you purchase after clicking any of these links, I will receive a small commission for sending a customer their way.

 Tonic Super Trimmer on CraftStash, Amazon.com and Amazon.co.uk